samhpr/aws-container-webapp/README.md

 ---

+For instructions on deploying to ECS, EKS, or EC2 in your own AWS account, and for the AWS documentation that guided this project, see [deploy/README.md](deploy/README.md)

-For further reading (including AWS documentation), challenges, deployment notes, and detailed analysis, see [docs/DETAILED.md](docs/DETAILED.md).
+For further reading (including AWS documentation), challenges, deployment notes, and detailed analysis, see [docs/DETAILED.md](docs/DETAILED.md)